gualvesx/gualvesx/README.md

 </div>

 <div align="center">
-  I'm Gustavo Alves, specialized mainly in the Cloud area.
-Experience in AWS and Huawei Cloud,
+ ☁️ I'm Gustavo Alves, specialized mainly in the Cloud area.
+Experience in AWS and Huawei Cloud.
 </div>
 <div align="center">
-  I competed in SP Skills, up to the state stage, in the Cloud area,
+ 🏅 I competed in SP Skills, up to the state stage, in the Cloud area.
 </div>
 <div align="center">
-  I am currently competing in Huawei ICT, I am in the National phase.
+✨ I am currently competing in Huawei ICT, I am in the National phase.
 </div>

 ---